MonikaPalova/currency-master/README.md

 # currency-master

-To run documentation locally: `~/go/bin/godoc -http=:6060` in root dir
+To run documentation locally: `godoc -http=:6060` in root dir

 To execute tests with coverage:
 `